kauereblin/learn/Principles/README.md

 > RabbitMQ, Kafka

-Include a Order **Topic** in the middle of the communication between Order Service and Order Processor.
+Include a **Topic** in the middle of the communication between Service and Processor.
 Ensuring that requests are processed with delay if processor crashes, or service crash and there are requests to process in the Topic.

-The data maybe inconsistent, because the operation is assynchronous.
+The data maybe inconsistent, because the operation is asynchronous.

 The scalability is better than Request Response because it doesn't need the dependency between services.
 It's not coupled.